 - Being terrified that you won’t be able to handle a situation and making a fool of yourself.

 - Having negative thoughts constantly

-Some people feel anxious in social situations.
+Some people feel anxious in gatherings.
 But people with social phobia have extreme reactions to their anxiety.
 Some people with SAD will avoid many social situations.
 In contrast, others will be able to take part in them.
 But with extreme anxiety and practicing safety behaviors.
 The human brain is an imperfect and fallible organ.
 It is wired for pattern recognition.
 And for seeking out and paying attention to things that are important to our survival.
 And the brain can mistake something that is not dangerous to us as being dangerous.
-As a result, we experience things like social anxiety.
+As a result, we experience things like anxiety.

 How Social Anxiety Affects You

 The common symptoms of intense anxiety are tension, nervousness, and fear.
 Social anxiety sufferers may feel these symptoms as physical symptoms or panic attacks.
 Your heart races, your face gets hot, you feel shaky, or you have trouble breathing.
 It is important to note that you can feel anxious without feeling the physical symptoms.
 The physical symptoms occur as your anxiety goes to the next level.
 You feel you are losing control and getting overwhelmed.

 It’s not about sweating.
 It’s about feeling out of control.
 You’re convinced you’re going to die.
 And out of the corner of your eye, you see the waitress coming over to ask you for your order.
 It’s about the humiliation of being in a crowded room, and you think everyone is looking at you and judging you.
 It’s about the panic of being called on in class and the terror of having to walk to the front of the class to answer.